openstack/puppet-gnocchi/README.md

 **What the gnocchi module affects:**

-* gnocchi, the HTTP API to store metrics and index resources for OpenStack.
+* gnocchi, the HTTP API to store metrics and index resources for OpenStack (OpenStack Datapoint Service).

 Implementation
 --------------